 The Brownings – the next owner and publican of the White Lion was Grantley Gilbert Browning.
 He is listed as being in the High Street in 1918 electoral register and the 1921 electoral register shows him at the White Lion Hotel.

 Grantley Gilbert Browning was born in Fishponds in 1871.
 He was the son of Edwin Browning and his wife, Sarah (nee Smith) who had been running the Queens Head in Stapleton in 1861 and the Black Horse in Fishponds in 1871 and 1881 censuses.
 In 1897 Grantley married Elizabeth Ann Freebury in the Bristol area.
 The 1901 census shows Grantley was the publican at The Golden Lion at Fishponds in Bristol.
-Grantley and Elizabeth had several children: Sarah May born in Fishponds in 1897, Lilian Emma born on 23rd August 1899, Worthy born in Fishponds on 17th August 1901, Claude (or Claudius as it is shown on FreeBMDs) Stuart was born in 1903, Leslie Grantley born in Fishponds on 24th February 1908 and Violet Elizabeth born in Fishponds on 24th December 1908.
+Grantley and Elizabeth had several children: Sarah May born in Fishponds in 1897, Lilian Emma born on 23rd August 1899, Worthy born in Fishponds on 17th August 1901, Claude (or Claudius as it is shown on FreeBMDs) and Stuart born in 1903.
+The couple then had twins Leslie Grantley and Violet Elizabeth who were born in Fishponds on 24th December 1908.

 We don’t know when the Brownings moved to Thornbury, but Grantley is listed in the High Street in the 1918 electoral register.
 When the Western Daily Press reported on the divorce of Gilbert and Elizabeth Browning on May 22nd 1920 it described him as licensee of the White Lion Hotel in Thornbury.
 Grantley died on 24th November 1922 aged 52.
 The obituary in the Gazette mentioned that ‘In his early years he had been a well known and successful athlete on the cinder track and recognised as one of the best authorities on poultry, his speciality being bantams’.